Electrohydrodynamic lubrication theory for an immersed cylinder moving near wall: Model

 \section{Model}

 Figure~\ref{Schematic1} presents the system under investigation.
 We consider an infinite rigid cylinder of radius $a$, density $\rho$, surface electric potential $\zeta_{\textrm{p}}$, within a Newtonian fluid of dynamic shear viscosity $\eta$.
 We further consider the motion along space $(x,z)$ and time $t$ of the cylinder to always occur in the vicinity of a horizontal flat rigid wall, with surface electric potential $\zeta_{\textrm{w}}$.
 Moreover, the fluid is assumed to be an electrolyte, containing an overall-neutral assembly of positive and negative ions, with symmetric valencies $z_{+}=\tilde{z}$ and $z_{-}=-\tilde{z}$ respectively, where $\tilde{z}>0$, local concentrations $n_{\pm}(x,z,t)$, and identical bulk concentrations $n_{\infty}$ as well as identical diffusion constants $D$.
 We consider three degrees of freedom for the motion of the cylinder: the normal distance $\delta(t)$ to the rigid wall along the vertical direction $z$, the longitudinal coordinate $x_\textrm{G}(t)$ of the center of mass along the wall, and the rotational coordinate $\theta(t)$ with respect to the horizontal direction $x$.
 We initially consider the small-gap limit, \textit{i.e.} $\delta_0 \equiv \delta(t=0) = \epsilon a$, where we introduced the lubrication parameter $\epsilon$ satisfying $\epsilon \ll 1$, and we assume this scale separation to hold at all times.

 In this limit, the surface profile of the cylinder can be approximated by a parabola, so that the thickness profile of the fluid film reads :

 Moreover, the viscous flow can be described within the lubrication theory.
 The fields of the problem are the horizontal fluid velocity field $u(x,z,t)$, the vertical fluid velocity field $v(x,z,t)$, and the excess hydrodynamic pressure field $p(x,z,t)$ with respect to the atmospheric pressure, together with the local ionic concentrations $n_{\pm}(x,z,t)$, and the electric potential.
-The latter is decomposed into the sum of a static-like electric potential $\phi_0(x,z,t)$, and a streaming potential $\phi_1(x,t)$ that we assume to be $z$-invariant within the lubrication approximation~\cite{Zhao2020}.
+The latter is decomposed into the sum of a quasi-static electric potential $\phi_0(x,z,t)$, and a streaming potential $\phi_1(x,t)$ that we assume to be $z$-invariant within the lubrication approximation~\cite{Zhao2020} (see Appendix for details).
+We further stress that the potential $\phi_0(x,z,t)$ is evaluated for the instantaneous geometry, and time enters the calculations parametrically.

 Let us now non-dimensionalize the problem, through: